Animal Tattoo Meanings: On Animism and Tattooing

 Some animals bring with them a sense of magic and mystery – it’s just in their nature!
 Since ancient times, these animals have been thought to represent everything from death and the afterlife to parallel universes and sight beyond sight!

-Wolves are intelligent creatures with amazing intuition.
+Wolves are intelligent creatures with fantastic intuition.

 A wolf’s howl is one of the most haunting sounds of the night.
 The howl of a wolf is how it calls to its pack.
 The howl of a lone wolf, however, is as a warning to all – wolf or human – that dares to trespass on its territory!